kroepke/luna/doc/CoroutinesOverview.md

 # Overview of the coroutine implementation

-The way coroutines are handled in Rembulan permeates through the entire implementation strategy.
+The way coroutines are handled in Luna permeates through the entire implementation strategy.
 The main obstacle to overcome is the lack of native support for coroutines or continuations on the JVM -- at this point, any pure Java implementation of this runtime feature must either simulate coroutines using Java threads (which are heavyweight), or implement them entirely in user code.
-Rembulan chooses the latter approach.
+Luna chooses the latter approach.

 The main idea is to use exceptions for switching coroutines, and attach call stack information to them.